oVirt/ovirt-site/source/feature/engine/serial-console.html.md

       Kernel 3.13.5-101.fc19.x86_64 on an x86_64 (ttyS0)
       localhost login:

+### Known issues

+As per oVirt 3.6.0, the oVirt Engine configures the console type to "VirtIO".
+Unfortunately, this can cause issues with some Guest Operating Systems, and can require additional configuration as well.
+[A Patch is available](https://gerrit.ovirt.org/#/c/46700/) to switch the default console type "Serial" (Emulated serial console), which should work out of the box in the majority of the Guest OS.
+The aforementioned patch is expected to be part of oVirt 3.6.1.

 ### Manual Configuration

 Please see [how to setup manually the ovirt-vmconsole integration](Serial_Console_Setup#Manual_Setup)